 WILLOW BADER: MY STORY

 Let’s begin with the obvious – my name – Willow Bader.
-It’s my real name, a lovely gift my mother gave me and I sign my paintings with it alone.
+It’s my real name, a lovely gift from my mother.

 When and where was I born?
 I was born February 16th, 1979, delivered by a midwife in a log cabin built by my father, far up in the woods on the edge of an Indian Reservation in northeastern Washington State.
 I am an only child.
 My parents were living off the land, growing a garden for food, and we even had a milk cow and honeybees.
 There was no electricity or indoor plumbing.
 From that time onward I will always have an affinity for the land and enjoy the beauty of the outdoors and spending time in the garden.
 These interests express themselves in my Landscapes and Floral paintings.